WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 what to do with the media.
 The TLV header are the follow:

-* Conference ID: Integer that will be globally unique identifier for the for all applications using a common call signaling system.
+* Conference ID: Integer that will be globally unique identifier for the for all applications using a common call singling system.
 This is set by the proposal.

 * Endpoint ID: Integer to uniquely identify the endpoint with within